-The event will bring together stakeholders form different institutions (EU, NATO, OSCE, SHAPE, UN, national departments of defence, foreign ministries and embassies, military trade unions and professional associations, academia, think tanks and NGOs to:
+The event brought together stakeholders form different institutions (EU, NATO, OSCE, SHAPE, UN, national departments of defence, foreign ministries and embassies, military trade unions and professional associations, academia, think tanks and NGOs to:

 How does / will climate change affect the tasks carried out by military personnel?

 How do training and education need to be changed / adapted to prepare military personnel for these new tasks?